sohndotcloud/so-you-think-you-know-git/README.md

 ## Git Config Tips

-`.gitconfig` adds flexibility when working on different projects.
-Adding a non-global configuration file in the root project directory can smoothen up the workflow.
+`.gitconfig`

 ```gitconfig
 [user]
   email = example@git.edu
 ```
-This config can also look like this in the command-line `git config user.email example@git.edu`.
-The command updates the user in the local gitconfig file.
+The file looks simple: `git config user.email example@git.edu`.
+That is a command to modify or create the git config file at the starting git directory.

 ### Conditional
-To add a little more complexity, IncludeIf sets up the logic for further customization.

 ```gitconfig
 # The config can be loaded based on working path
 [IncludeIf "gitdir:~/projects/work/"]